engr101staff/engr101matlab/_sources/intro_to_matlab/main.rst

 |

+Why would we even *want* to write a program here?
+Couldn't we just solve this problem by hand a lot faster?
+Maybe we could solve it for one set of numbers by hand faster than writing a program.
+But, what if we wanted to solve this problem multiple times, for different fuel rates or different burn times?
+It would take a long time to solve the problem over and over again by hand, and we can automate that process and save time by writing a program.

 .. shortanswer:: ch01_03_ex_fuel_calculator_algorithm

-  Briefly decsribe an algorithm you could use to compute the total amount of fuel needed for the probe, and also give a few examples of *variables* and *expressions* that could be used in a program implementing that algorithm.
+  Briefly describe an algorithm you could use to compute the total amount of fuel needed for the probe, and also give a few examples of *variables* and *expressions* that could be used in a program implementing that algorithm.

   .. tip::
     An **algorithm** is just a formal set of steps for solving a problem that contains enough details to be clear and unambiguous.
 A good way to check is to think "would someone else understand my solution by reading this?".